DanielZatorski/Data-Query-Tool---Electricity-Spot-Price/README.md

 ## Features

-- **User Input Selection:** Choose query parameters through an intuitive interface.
+- **User Input Selection:** Choose query parameters for dates period, area, aggregation type
-- **Data Retrieval:** Fetch data from the EnergiDataService API based on user selections.
+- **Data Retrieval:** Fetch data from the EnergiDataService API based on user selections
-- **CSV Export:** Output the resulting data as a DataFrame ready for CSV export.
+- **CSV Export:** Output the resulting data as a DataFrame ready for CSV export